jonathonw/bna-tech-companies/README.md

-See [the site](http://jonathonw.github.io/bna-tech-companies/contributing/)for information on how to contribute.
+See [the site](http://jonathonw.github.io/bna-tech-companies/contributing/) for information on how to contribute.